Sous Vide Mode

 From the Oven handle, you can activate or deactivate Sous Vide Mode by touching the Temperature Mode button.
 When Sous Vide Mode is active, you’ll see the corresponding label light up beside it.

-Sous vide mode also changes the behind-the-scenes behavior of steam generation, as explained here.
+Sous Mide Mode also changes the behind-the-scenes behavior of steam generation, as explained here.

 Second, even if your oven allowed you to set a low temperature, in the sous vide range, you’d still have a problem.
 Traditional ovens only measure dry bulb temperature — the temperature of the air — but your food cooks according to the wet bulb temperature.
 Wet bulb refers to the temperature that foods actually experience in the oven, though it’s new terminology to almost all cooks.
 Here’s why it matters so much.

 Food contains a large amount of water.
-As your food heats up in the oven, some of that water evaporates off the surface, carrying heat away with it.
-This evaporative cooling effect means that the surface temperature of wet foods will be cooler than the dry bulb temperature of the air around your food.
+As food heats up in an oven, some of that water evaporates off the surface, carrying heat away with it.
+This evaporative cooling effect means that the surface temperature of wet foods will be cooler than the dry bulb temperature of the air around the food.

 Wet Bulb = Dry Bulb minus Evaporative Cooling

 So, if you set your traditional oven to a sous vide cooking temperature, the actual temperature that your food experiences would always be lower.
-And that’s why you can’t cook sous vide in a normal oven.
+And that’s why you can’t cook sous vide in a typical home oven.

 Wet vs. Dry Sous Vide

 Traditional sous vide cooking always takes place at 100% relative humidity.
-In the sealed environment of a sous vide bag (or a silicone bag, or a glass jar), the water from your food begins to evaporate as it starts heating.
+In the sealed environment of a sous vide bag (or a silicone bag or glass jar), the water from your food begins to evaporate as it starts heating.
 Before long, the tiny amount of air in the bag is saturated with moisture — it reaches 100% relative humidity.
-Note that it’s not the water in the water bath that makes sous vide cooking “wet”, it’s the water vapor inside the bag with your food.
+It’s not the water in the water bath that makes sous vide cooking “wet,” it’s the water vapor inside the bag with your food.

-For lots of foods, cooking in a wet sous vide environment is just fine.
-Your meats and vegetables turn out great, and if you want to sear them after cooking, you can pat them dry before finishing over high heat.
+For plenty of food, cooking in a wet sous vide environment is just fine.
+Meats and vegetables turn out great, and if you want to sear them after cooking, you can pat them dry before finishing over high heat.
 But for some foods, particularly foods with skin, the wet sous vide environment is not ideal.
 Perhaps you’ve experienced the rubbery skin produced by cooking poultry in a sous vide bag, for instance.
 Once waterlogged, it’s an uphill battle to get that skin crispy.

 Sous Vide Express

-In sous vide land, your steak is fully cooked when the middle of the thickest part reaches your desired doneness temperature: let’s say 131°F / 55°C. But when your food is sealed in a bag, it’s impractical to measure the core temperature of your foods directly — poking a hole through the bag to insert a probe thermometer requires fancy foam tape and is hardly worth the hassle.
-Instead, we tend to only cook sous vide via the equilibrium method, where we’ve set the water bath to the desired doneness, and we wait out the cooking time prescribed by reference tables.
-This guarantees our food won’t overcook, but does require waiting a long time for the core temperature to equilibrate.
+In sous vide land, your steak is fully cooked when the middle of the thickest part reaches your desired doneness temperature, say 131°F (55°C).
+But when your food is sealed in a bag, it’s impractical to measure the core temperature of your foods directly — poking a hole through the bag to insert a probe thermometer requires fancy foam tape and is hardly worth the hassle.
+Instead, sous vide cooking tends to happen via the equilibrium method, where you set the water bath to the desired doneness temperature and wait out the cooking time prescribed by reference tables.
+This guarantees your food won’t overcook, but it does require waiting a long time for its core temperature to equilibrate.

-So, if you want to speed up cooking, consider setting a cooking temperature just slightly above the target doneness you’re after.
-For example, if you’re cooking a 1-thick steak to 55C with an oven temperature of 56C, it’ll take about an hour to cook.
-But, if you bump the oven temperature to 66C, the cooking time drops by half!
+So if you want to speed up cooking, consider setting a cooking temperature just slightly above the target doneness you’re after.
+For example, if you’re cooking a 1-thick steak to 131°F (55°C) with an oven temperature of 133°F (56°C), it’ll take about an hour to cook.
+But, if you bump the oven temperature to 150°F (66°C), the cooking time drops by half!
 And, that’s still a very gentle cooking temperature compared to traditional methods like a grill, skillet, or broiler.

 The exact time savings will depend on the thickness of the food, the target doneness you’re after, and by how much you bump up the cooking temperature.
 However, since you are able to monitor the core temperature of the food live, thanks to the probe, you’ll always know where you’re at relative to your target.